Midwest, USA – April 2, 1969 – 13 years old

 I was so moved after reading Anne’s diary, that I decided to keep a journal which I have continued to the present time 45 years later.
 However, I no longer write to my imaginary friend who I named Angie!
 I never wrote in my journal daily, but wrote summaries of life events periodically.
 Every New Year’s day I ask the Lord to give me a Bible verse for the year.
 Sometimes I record a Bible verse that has been a special blessing to me or helpful quotes from books I read.
 I love to reread my journals from time to time and go down memory lane.
 Many times I exhort myself to walk closer to the Lord and seek Him more!
 I encourage you to consider recording your own lessons from the Lord as you travel the path of life.

 My verse the Lord gave me for this year is “Even to your old age I am He, and even to hair white with age will I carry you.
-I have made, and I will bear; yes, I will carry and will save you.”
-Isaiah 46:4 (Amp) It is so comforting to know that as God has carried me in the past, He will carry me through whatever days remain for me here on earth right into His arms in heaven!
-I would love to hear from you of a verse that God has used to encourage your heart.
+I have made, and I will bear; yes, I will carry and will save you” (Isaiah 46:4 Amp).
+God has carried me in the past, and I know he will carry me through whatever days remain for me here on earth right into his arms in heaven.